pow-auth/pow_assent/README.md

 ## Security concerns

-All sessions created through `PowAssent` provider authentication are temporary, and doesn't use have long term sessions.
+All sessions created through `PowAssent` provider authentication are temporary.
 However, it's a good idea to do some housekeeping in your app and making sure that you have the level of security as warranted by the scope of your app.
-This may include requiring users to reauthenticate before viewing or editing their user details.
+That may include requiring users to re-authenticate before viewing or editing their user details.

 ## LICENSE